flenniken/collections/docs/test.md

   * tap the share icon and verify the share sheet appears, or the photo downloads
   * as admin on localhost, tap the download icon and verify it writes `dist/images/cN/cN.json` instead of downloading a file
+  * as admin, tap an image description, edit it, tap away, and verify the text stays and `cN.json` is saved on localhost

 [⬇](#Contents)